johnelm/node-jxa/README.md

 Some things are weird, including but not limited to:

 - trying to `console.log` a JXA application object will probably crash the process.
-- arrays returned directly by Applications (i.e. searching or filtering) are weird.
+- [Element Arrays](https://developer.apple.com/library/content/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-10.html#//apple_ref/doc/uid/TP40014508-CH109-SW9) (arrays provided directly by Applications ( or [filtering via `whose()`](https://developer.apple.com/library/content/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-10.html#//apple_ref/doc/uid/TP40014508-CH109-SW10) ) are weird.
 A simple trick like `array.map( el => el )` will give you a real JS array.
 - property access for JXA objects is expensive.
 If you're doing many reads, your script can take a long time and may even time out.
 A caching strategy can help.

 ### Debugging